Starbound-Neon/Neon/README.md

 <br>

 Your ship got raided?
 Other people on the server throw crashing items at you?\
-Do not worry, Neon++ has Options to protect your shipworld file and your inventory from malicious players!
+Do not worry, Neon++ has options to protect your shipworld file and your inventory from malicious players!
 </details>

 <details>